DataMigrators/cpd-docs.mettleci.io/test-specification-format.md

 ## Structure

-A DataStage test case specification (often abbreviated ‘Spec') is a JSON-formatted file which uses a grammar modelled loosely on the [Gherkin syntax](https://cucumber.io/docs/gherkin/) used by the Cucumber testing tool.
+A DataStage® test case specification (often abbreviated ‘Spec') is a JSON-formatted file which uses a grammar modelled loosely on the [Gherkin syntax](https://cucumber.io/docs/gherkin/) used by the Cucumber testing tool.
 The overall structure follows the common Gherkin pattern …

 ```text
 {